Perifo straight ceiling base kit (2 spots, 1 light bar) | Philips Hue

 Perifo straight ceiling base kit (2 spots, 1 light bar)

-This ceiling smart track lighting kit in black includes two cylinder spotlights, a linear light bar, a 59.1 inch rail, a 39.4 inch rail, a PSU that sits at the end of one rail, and connectors to create a straight line.
+This ceiling smart track lighting kit in white includes two cylinder spotlights, a linear light bar, a 59.1 inch rail, a 39.4 inch rail, and a PSU that sits in between two rails.

 - Buy now and pay later with Klarna